scipy-conference/scipy_proceedings/papers/carroll_et_al/ccarroll_et_al_scipy_2018.rst

 To provide a concrete example of how the AgentType class works, consider the very simple case of a perfect foresight consumption-saving model.
-The agent has time-separable, additive CRRA preferences over consumption :math:`C_t` , discounting future utility at a constant rate; he receives a particular stream of labor income each period :math:`Y_t`, and knows the interest rate :math:`{R}` on assets :math:`A_t` that he holds from one period to the next.
-His decision about how much to consume in a particular period :math:`C_t` out of total market resources :math:`M_t` can be expressed in Bellman form as:
+The agent has time-separable, additive CRRA preferences over consumption :math:`C_t`.
+Discounting future utility at a constant rate, he receives a particular stream of labor income :math:`Y_t` each period and knows the interest rate :math:`{R}` on assets :math:`A_t` that he holds from one period to the next.
+His decision about how much to consume :math:`C_t` in a particular period out of total market resources :math:`M_t` can be expressed in Bellman form as:

 .. math::